NachoColl/landingpage.services.docs/docs-source/source/index.html.md

 to access your pages.
 ```

-A landing page is created by selecting an HTML template with some {{[mustaches](http://mustache.github.io/)}} that define the areas you can change when building a page.
-To create a new page then, you just need to select a template and fill the mustaches.
+[mustache.website](https://mustache.website) landing pages are created by selecting an HTML template with some {{[mustaches](http://mustache.github.io/)}} that define the areas you can change.
+To create a new web page then you just need to select a template and fill the {{mustaches}}.

 There is no need to go through a new HTML design process every time!

-# HTML Templates
+## WEB Templates

-> My first HTML template.
+> A WEB template example.

 ```notes